I mentioned limiting beliefs in my first article, where I set my intention for this blog space. You can read that here.

 Let’s start with me.

 Somewhere along the way, I decided that I was not a writer and had nothing new or worthwhile to say.
 But just because you have a thought doesn’t mean it’s true.
 Here it’s essential to run thoughts like these through a truth filter and question how the belief affects you and your ability to run your business.

 When asking myself, is it true that I am not a writer? the absolute honest answer is I can write, I have written, and my writing is not awful.
 Asking myself, is it true that I have nothing new or worthwhile to say? my honest answer is I have thoughts and opinions.
 I have experiences that helped to form those thoughts and ideas.
 I’ve learned from every situation, and I’ve grown.
 And these experiences are worth sharing.
 I can shed light on many issues facing women in business.

-So, these limiting beliefs around writing are not true; not at all true.
+So, these limiting beliefs around writing are not at all true.

 Now, I ask myself, what impact do these beliefs have on the growth of my business?
 I know that if I’m not sharing my experiences, understanding, or knowledge, I am not allowing myself to be seen.
 If I’m not seen, I’m certainly not heard, and if I’m not heard, how do my ideal clients find me?
 How can they relate to me, trust me, and want to hear me or even work with me?
 If I’m not willing or able to put myself out there because of my limiting beliefs, my business stands alone, not growing, attracting, or engaging.